mhsnalm/aspnetrunmicroservices/README.md

 <b>Template solution for Containarized Microservices</b>
-Experimental and work in progress ...
+<br/> Experimental and work in progress.